marko0205/AWS-EC2-Word-Count/ReadME.md

 The word count is the number of words in a document or passage of text.
 Word counting may be needed when a text is required to stay within specific numbers of words.

 Word count is commonly used by translators to determine the price of a translation job.
 Word counts may also be used to calculate measures of readability and to measure typing and reading speeds (usually in words per minute).
-When converting character counts to words, a measure of 5 or 6 characters to a word is generally used for English
-We will be doing a version of map-reduce using MPI to perform word counting over large number of files
+When converting character counts to words, a measure of 5 or 6 characters to a word is generally used for English We will be doing a version of map-reduce using MPI to perform word counting over large number of files

 ## Idea 💡

 There are four main steps for this program:
-- All the nodes read a directory and create a files's list, which every node is associated with the name of the file and its size expressed in byte and an offest setted at 0 (i'll talk about this later).
+- All the nodes read a directory and create a files's list, which every node is associated with the name of the file and its size expressed in byte and an offset setted at 0 (i'll talk about this later).
 - The MASTER process calculates in equal parts, based on the files's size, which file and offset each process must begins to count.
 It then sends to each process the file_name, offset, number of byte to count.
-- The SLAVES from the information received by the MASTER, scroll their local list of file and start to analyze the files, adding the words occurrencies into a Hash_map.
+- The SLAVES from the information received by the MASTER, scroll their local list of file and start to analyze the files, adding the words occurrences into a Hash_map.
 Finally send the couple "word" - "value" to the MASTER.
 - The MASTER analyze the rest (if any) of the division of job.
-Than receive all the slave Hash_map, merge it into it's local Hash_map and write a report file, where are listed all the occurrencies.
+Then receive all the slave Hash_map, merge it into its local Hash_map and write a report file, where are listed all the occurrences.

 Detail: With one process all the work will be performed on the master, with two processes the work will be divided in half MASTER-SLAVE, from 3 processes onwards the MASTER will only take care of splitting the jobs and bringing together the results.

 ## **Road to Solution** (first approach)
 In the beginning the main idea was to split job for the SLAVES, by lines.
 This quick solution was figured out for resolve the problem of overlapping the words counted by the SLAVES, allowing to have a fairly correct division of jobs.
-This solution seems good at beginning on my local machine, the test done didn't give me very bad results.
-This view changed a lot into the AWS enviroment as you can see into the graph below
+This solution seems good at beginning on my local machine.
+This view changed a lot into the AWS environment as you can see into the graph below

 ![](assets/First_ex_time.png)

-Those tests are done with different sizes of workload and using an incremental number of process togherer.
-The first test is done only with the MASTER process, counting all the word for than report them, into the second test are executed two process MASTER-SLAVE and so on adding always more SLAVES.
-As we can notice on the experiment with 4 process, the exectuion time have a significant decrease, which gradually slows down to the test with 14 processes.
-After that it remains in a fairly stationary situation, seemed the best speed-up this algoritm can do, but from the test with 20 process the program started to increase exponentially the exec. time, afther a bit of research, i figured out that the function pertinent at the count of the lines in each file for determine the "size" slowed down a lot the programm.
+Those tests are done with different sizes of workload and using an incremental number of process together.
+The first test is done only with the MASTER process, counting all the word for then report them, into the second test are executed two process MASTER-SLAVE and so on adding always more SLAVES.
+As we can notice on the experiment with 4 process, the execution time have a significant decrease, which gradually slows down to the test with 14 processes.
+After that it remains in a fairly stationary situation, seemed the best speed-up this algorithm can do, but from the test with 20 process the program started to increase exponentially the exec. time, after a bit of research, i figured out that the function pertinent at the count of the lines in each file for determine the "size" slowed down a lot the program.

 ## **Final Solution** (second approach)

 Since I could not find a way to speed up the reading of the lines of a file significantly, i had to change approach.
-So I rewrote some functions and readaprt the program, in order to divide the work among the slaves based on the bytes of each file.
+So I rewrote some functions and readapt the program, in order to divide the work among the slaves based on the bytes of each file.
 Solving the problem of word overlapping, always making a process complete to read a word even if it finishes its part of the work.
 But at the same time each process starts counting the first word only when it encounters a white space, assuming that the previous process has already counted it, even if its offset is in the center of a word.

 ![](assets/Second_ex_time.png)

-I reported here the strong efficiency performance, as we can see this is not the optimal soliution but we have a considerable impovement on the execution time, rather than the first experiment.
+I reported the strong efficiency performance, as we can see this is not the optimal solution but we have a considerable improvement on the execution time, rather than the first experiment.

 Since I wasn't happy with the execution times found that the work-splitting method was not efficient enough as the processes increased.
 To check I re-run the tests without considering this part of code in the time count:

 ![](assets/test_ex_time.png)

 Here the times remain on fairly low values even with 32 cores, increasing only slightly on the final experiments.
-This beacause with this approach each process must wait the master for receive the staring point and start to analyze the files.
-But i still haven't developed a new approach for solve this issue.
+This because with this approach each process must wait the master for receive the staring point and then start to analyze the files.
+But i still haven't developed a new solution for solve this issue.

 ## Implementation Details